 Honeywell submits requests for NEPA determination and notification to the KCFO NEPA Compliance Officer as outlined in the HS&E Management System Description and Worker Safety & Health Program document.
-To further transparency and openness in its implementation of NEPA, Records of Categorical Exclusion Determinations (CX) and Environmental Assessments (EAs) from the last 7 years are posted to the KCNSC website.
-This is required as part of the Online Posting of Certain DOE Categorical Exclusion Determination Policy Statement effective November 2, 2009
+To further transparency and openness in its implementation of NEPA, Records of Categorical Exclusion Determinations (CX) and Environmental Assessments (EAs) are posted to the KCNSC website.
+This is required as part of the Online Posting of Certain DOE Categorical Exclusion Determination Policy Statement effective November 2, 2009.